netdata/netdata/docs/guides/step-by-step/step-09.md

 many child nodes you have, how many metrics your Agent collects, and more.

 These values above are the defaults, to change the data retention you mostly care about the `dbengine multihost disk space`.
 The higher this value, the more metrics Netdata will store.
-For example a value of 524 (in MiB) the database engine should store about two days worth of data on a system collecting 2,000 metrics every second.
+For example, a value of 524 (in MiB) the database engine should store about two days worth of data on a system collecting 2,000 metrics every second.